Living With Lupus: Can You Recognize The Signs?

 Who Gets Lupus?

-While anyone is subject to lupus, African-American women are 3 times more prone than white, non-Hispanic women, and it can be more serious in these women.
+While anyone is can be affected by lupus, African-American women are 3 times more prone than white, non-Hispanic women, and it can be more serious in these women.

 What Causes Lupus?

-Genetics may play a role, too, as those who develop lupus may inherit the risk from one or both parents.
-Lupus then develops when the person is exposed to an autoimmune trigger, like an infection, being pregnant, sunlight exposure, or after surgery.
+- Genetics may play a role, as those who develop lupus may inherit the risk from one or both parents.
+Lupus is more common among African Americans, African Caribbeans, Asian Americans and Hispanic Americans than Caucasians in the U.S.

-Lupus can also be triggered by certain types of anti-seizure medications, blood pressure medications and antibiotics, which may be reversible when the medication is stopped.
+- Lupus can also be triggered by certain types of anti-seizure medications, blood pressure medications and antibiotics, which may be reversible when the medication is stopped.

 The Symptoms of Lupus Can Vary

-- A "butterfly rash", a redness on the nose and cheeks following sunlight exposure, is a telltale sign of lupus.
+- A "butterfly rash", the signature redness across the nose and cheeks following sunlight exposure, is a telltale sign of lupus.

 How to Diagnose Lupus: It's Not So Cut and Dry

-How to Treat Lupus: Older Stand-Bys
+How to Treat Lupus: Older Standbys

 Common drugs used to treat lupus include: